🍽️ RESTAURANT INSURANCE SPECIALISTS

 Partner, Direct Insurance Services

 Most multi-unit operators think Virginia is the easy state for dram-shop — and they're right.
 Williamson v.
 The Old Brogue gives Virginia among the most defendant-favorable dram-shop civil immunity in the country.
 Operators read that, scope liquor liability one tier thinner than they would in Texas or Illinois, and move on to the next renewal.
-The dec page reflects the assumption; the program reflects the assumption.
 Here's what most Virginia restaurant programs miss.
 The renewal cycle reads the no-civil-dram-shop framework and stops there.
-Standard underwriting templates carry forward an assault-and-battery sub-limit at the $25K-to-$100K range, bound off the prior dec page, never re-scoped against actual after-hours exposure.
+Standard underwriting templates carry forward an assault-and-battery sub-limit at the $25K-to-$100K range — a cap inside the overall policy — bound off the prior dec page, the declarations page summarizing what the policy covers.
 The operational claims still come — they just route through premises liability, negligent supervision, and Virginia ABC license-status enforcement, where the Williamson immunity doesn't reach.
-And the 2020 VHRA amendments plus the 2021 Virginia Overtime Wage Act expanded EPLI exposure in ways that statewide-template programs don't anticipate.
-What we do is read your Virginia operator profile — Mixed Beverage license inventory, late-hour exposure on Clarendon or Granby Street, Northern Virginia federal contractor patron mix, ABC license-status posture, multi-unit footprint across NoVA plus Richmond plus Hampton Roads — together, on video.
-We walk through your assault-and-battery scope against actual after-hours exposure, your EPLI tower against VHRA-expanded protected classes, and your business interruption sized to Hampton Roads hurricane-corridor reality.
-If you're running multi-unit across Northern Virginia and Richmond — what's your current program doing for assault-and-battery scope outside Williamson, and where does your EPLI scope land relative to the VHRA-plus-VOWA stack?
+And the 2020 Virginia Values Act expanded the VHRA's protected classes in ways generic programs don't anticipate.
+What we do is read your Virginia operator profile — Mixed Beverage license inventory and the 45% food-revenue requirement that keeps it active, late-hour exposure on Clarendon or Granby Street, Northern Virginia federal contractor patron mix, ABC license-status posture, multi-unit footprint across NoVA plus Richmond plus Hampton Roads — together, on video.
+We walk through your assault-and-battery scope against actual after-hours exposure, your employee-claim coverage against VHRA-expanded protected classes, and your lost-income coverage sized to Hampton Roads hurricane-corridor reality.
+If you're running multi-unit across Northern Virginia and Richmond — what's your current program doing for assault-and-battery scope outside Williamson, and where does your employee-claim coverage scope land against the VHRA-expanded protected classes?
 Sound fair?

 When was the last time anyone read your lease and your liquor license requirements against your actual policy schedule?